-If the oil is at or below the ADD line, then you'll need to add at least one quart of oil.
+If the oil is at or below the ADD line, then you will need to add at least one quart of oil.
 But you must use the right kind.
-This part explains what kind of oil to use.
-For engine oil crankcase capacity, see Capacities and Specifications on page 5-94.
+This section explains what kind of oil to use.
+For engine oil crankcase capacity, see Capacities and Specifications on page 5-108.

-Notice: Don't add too much oil.
+Notice: Do not add too much oil.
 If your engine has so much oil that the oil level gets above the cross-hatched area that shows the proper operating range, your engine could be damaged.
-See Engine Compartment Overview on page 5-12 for more information on the location of the engine oil fill cap.

-Be sure to fill it enough to put the level somewhere in the proper operating range.
-Push the dipstick all the way back in when you're through.
+Be sure to add enough oil to put the level somewhere in the proper operating range.
+Push the dipstick all the way back in when you are through.